If you’re in love with Trader Joe’s, its stances can also break your heart

 “There are still people out there that love Trader Joe’s,” Calkins said.
 “That will be the case as they work through this, during this and when they come out of this as well.”

-When The Los Times invited readers this week to share their feelings about the chain, responses poured in.
+When The Los Angeles Times invited readers this week to share their feelings about the chain, responses poured in.
 Trader Joe’s shoppers name-dropped dozens of items they loved, including fleur de sel caramels, Just the Clusters cereal, gluten-free toaster waffles and the summer special key lime pie.
 They talked about the table of food samples in each store.
 And they noted the ringing bells that serve as a sort of musical messaging system for staff.

 The store’s smaller size, more limited selection of items (usually about 2,000 to 3,000, compared to the average Walmart’s 150,000 items) and affordable pricing make shopping at Trader Joe’s a different experience than at most grocery stores, said Burt P. Flickinger III, managing director of Strategic Resource Group, a retail and consumer goods consulting firm.